uclaacm/hack-sprint-w21/session-1-intro-to-react-native-and-js/README.md

 }
 ```

-When we don't specify an explicit `return`, the function will just run all of its actions within the function body, and return out of the function once the function body is finished.
+When we don't specify an explicit `return`, the function will just run all of its actions within the function body, and then return out of the function once the function body is finished.

 Now, we can replace the lines in our initial motivation with simple function calls: